GTMSportswear/docs/environmentsetup/initial-.com-environment-setup.md

 1. From the new view you can select the **gtm ->> gtm** project and clone it to a destination of your choice (the default location is fine).
 1. Once the project has finished downloading, it will be automatically selected and appear in the **Solution Explorer**.
 1. Double click on **GTMSportswear** in the **Solution Explorer**.
 This sets it as the default startup project.
+1. Visual Studio may ask you if you want to update the Typescript version in your project to match the current version.
+Select **no**.
+We do not transpile typescript through Visual Studio, we instead use seperate build tools (setup below) through Window's Command Prompt.

 ### Remove Gtm.Web from Visual Studios Build List